gonfva/gonfva.github.io/content/en/blog/2023-09-23-x-3-as-non-linear.md

 I would assume it is relatively easy to compute.
 Obviously ReLU is simpler to compute (ReLU is a "non-linear y=x").
 But to me y=x^3 is simpler than tanh.

 There is one obvious problem looking at the graph.
-It explodes the input (the learned gradient), but I wasn't particularly worried about that since you can do some normalization.
+It explodes the input (the learned gradient).

+I wasn't particularly worried about that since you can do some normalization.

 Now that I'm writing this, I'm more worried about the central region of the domain.
 We're squashing the gradient for small values.
 But I perceive the learning could escape that region easily.